mprinc/vscode-docs/docs/remote/ssh.md

 ---
 # Remote Development using SSH

-The **Visual Studio Code Remote - SSH** extension allows you to open a remote folder on any remote machine, virtual machine, or container with a running SSH server and take full advantage of VS Code's feature set.
+The **Visual Studio Code Remote - SSH** extension allows you to open a remote folder on <span class='important'>any remote machine, virtual machine, or container with a running SSH server</span> and take <span class='definition'>full advantage of VS Code's feature set</span>.
 Once connected to a server, you can interact with files and folders anywhere on the remote filesystem.

-No source code needs to be on your local machine to gain these benefits since the extension runs commands and other extensions directly on the remote machine.
+<span class='definition'>No source code needs to be on your local machine</span> to gain these benefits since <span class='important'>the extension runs commands and other extensions directly on the remote machine</span>.

 ![SSH Architecture](images/ssh/architecture-ssh.png)

-This lets VS Code provide a **local-quality development experience** — including full IntelliSense (completions), code navigation, and debugging — **regardless of where your code is hosted**.
+This lets VS Code provide a <span class='definition'>**local-quality development experience**</span> — including <span class='important'>full IntelliSense (completions), code navigation, and debugging — **regardless of where your code is hosted**</span>.

 ## Getting started